 Smith Haut Lafitte

 I was invited with friends to an extended visit and tasting in Cathiard's private house, and we finished with lunch.
-2015 vintage marks 25th harvest for Cathiards, they bought Smith Haut Lafitte in 1990 without too much thinking.
+The 2015 vintage marks the 25th harvest for Cathiards; they bought Smith Haut Lafitte in 1990 without too much thinking.
 At the same time, this property celebrates 650 years of jubileée.
-Both celebrations are marked by new labels (black with gold letters) for 2015 vintage for both red and white.
+Both celebrations are marked by new labels (black with gold letters) for the 2015 vintage for both red and white.

-Before lunch, we had a very informative round-up of 2015 vintage by Smith Haut Lafitte's technical director, Fabien Teitgen.
-He is enthusiastic about 2015 vintage, and so are Cathiards!
+Before lunch, we had a very informative round-up of the 2015 vintage by Smith Haut Lafitte's technical director, Fabien Teitgen.
+He is enthusiastic about the 2015 vintage, and so are Cathiards!

 2015 Le Thil - soil consists of clay and limestones, 100% Merlot.
 Cathiards have been proprietors here since 2012.
-Deliciously fruity, sweetness, silky fruit and tannin, good structure and length, Caressing fruity aftertaste.
+Deliciously fruity, sweetness, silky fruit, tannin, good structure and length, Caressing fruity aftertaste.
 90p.

 2015 Le Petit Haut Lafitte - 60% Cabernet Sauvignon + 40% Merlot, the first vintage was 2008.
-Deliciously fruity with considerably more power, stronger backbone, more complexity and more length than LHdS.
+Deliciously fruity with considerably more power, a stronger backbone, complexity, and length than LHdS.
 91p

 2015 Smith Haut Lafitte - 63% Cabernet Sauvignon + 33% Merlot + 2% Cabernet Franc + 2% Petit Verdot.
 65% new barrels.
 Strong and powerful, tight, great fruit and tannin, sublime focus and precision, impressive depth and length, very long finish.
 Imho, this wine seriously rivals 2009 and 2010 versions of Smith Haut Lafitte.
 96+p.

 2015 Beauregard - Cathiards have become part owners of this property and have recently modernized its cellar.
 75% Merlot + 25% Cabernet Franc.
-Aromatic, fruity, silky, quite dense, strong backbone, fine concentration and length.
+Aromatic, fruity, silky, dense, strong backbone, refined concentration and length.
 91p.
-An obvious improvement here.
+A noticeable improvement here.

 2015 Cantelys white - 50% Semillon + 50% Sauvignon Blanc.
 Fresh with nice acidity, acacia flower, tasty and crisp, fine fruity aftertaste.
 90p.